A1vinSmith/OSCP-PWK/Bolt/README.md

 The payload on www.exploit-db.com is lack of indent.
 So get it from [here](https://github.com/A1vinSmith/Boltcms-Auth-rce-py) Might need to install the requirement.txt if you're not using Kali.

-Tips: Restart the target machine when you're facing unexpected error
+Tips: Restart the target machine when you're facing an unexpected error.
+Expand Knowledge: another quite similar [room](https://tryhackme.com/room/eritsecurusi)